UnstableDesign/AdaCAD/packages/adacad-drafting-lib/README.md

 # AdaCAD Drafting Library

-**CURRENTLY IN DEVELOPMENT***

-The AdaCAD Drafting LIbrary contains the core functionality of AdaCAD without of the UI implementation.
+The AdaCAD Drafting Library contains the core functionality of AdaCAD without of the UI implementation.
 Thus, you can access and import the library to work directly in typescript, without having to touch the complex and overwhelming angular code that is used to manage the UI.
 This goal is to enable better testing, documentation, and integration of our data structures, operations and functions into broader projects.

+## Code Structure

+- [draft](./src/draft/) : contains the data structures, types, and helper functions for managing drafts and warp/weft systems.
+- [loom](./src/loom/) : contains the data structures, types, and helper functions for managing looms are objects that contain a similar set of functions based on the type of loom.

 ## Envisioned Features (in Progress)

-- To Generate Drafts in Bitmap and .WIF formats from the Command Line or by writting typescript files that import the library.
+- To Generate Drafts in Bitmap and .WIF formats from the Command Line or by writing typescript files that import the library.
 For example, you might imagine that you can script:
 ```
+import

 const a = tabby (1, 2, 1, 2); //create a tabby variant
 const b = twill (2, 3, 'Z'); // create a twill
 const c = layer(a, b); //layer the structures